Best Concert Ukulele Options – Acoustic, Electric & Budget

 Cons:

 For plugging in, it comes equipped with active pickup and preamp electronics.
-The preamp has a built-in tuner and a 3-band EQ that you can use for shaping your sound.
+The preamp has a built-in tuner and a 3-band EQ that you can use to shape your sound.

-Instead of plastic, it utilizes bone material for the nut and saddle, which is another add-value feature which helps it resonate better.
+Instead of plastic, it utilizes bone material for the nut and saddle, which is another add-value feature that helps it resonate better.

 • Top: Solid Spruce